catchsudheera/media-server-ansible/README.md

 - `NAS`         : Network attached storage server

-## Set up ssh keybased login to the media-server
+## Set up ssh key based login to the media-server

 1. Generate a ssh keypair if you don't already have it in your host-server.
 (Check using `ls ~/.ssh`)
 ```shell script